Making Alterations to Office Space

-We have set out below some of the questions we have recently been asked when advising Landlord clients about the steps they should take before allowing a tenant to make changes to office space.
+The shift towards a more hybrid way of working has seen many employers embracing imaginative ways to reinvent their workspaces, with a focus on employee health, wellbeing, satisfaction and performance.
+Here, we have set out below some of the questions we have recently been asked when advising commercial landlord clients about the steps they should take before allowing a tenant to make alterations to office space.

 My tenant has asked to make alterations to their office space.
 What do I do?